bmhuyquoc104/Portfolio/README.md

 <!-- Usage -->
 ## :eyes: Usage

-This project can be used for any portfolio template to introduce yourself and your works.
+This project can be used as an portfolio template to introduce yourself and your works.

 <!-- Contact -->
 ## :handshake: Contact